tanmay-sinha/open-innovation-rozgaar/README.md

 - Google Map API
 - Sklearn

+## Usage of App
+- Install the app on your android
+- After installtion if you are a contractor you need to register yourself

+  (NOTE - It is assumed that the laborers will be registered on database with their details)
+- The next screen will take you to options where you need to input the work to be done and select which skill laborers you want            including how many of them.
+- After reciveing acceptance from the laborer you will see on the screen the labor details such as his/her name,age,gender,etc.
+- That's all you got the suitable laborers required for your work.

 ## Future Goals
 - Ensuring correct information on each labourer’s and contractor’s side.
 - Automatic skill selection using only work type.